AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 ### 7. Update Documentation and Dependencies

 Ensure your internal documentation is updated to reflect the changes made during the migration.
-Also, update any dependencies that interact with Adobe Express Embed SDK to ensure compatibility.
+Also, update any dependencies interacting with Adobe Express Embed SDK to ensure compatibility.
 This includes:

 - Updating any code samples or snippets in your documentation.
 - Modifying any integration guides or setup instructions.
-- Ensuring all team members are aware of the changes and how to use the new SDK features.
+- Ensuring all team members know the changes and how to use the new SDK features.

 ## Conclusion

-Migrating from Adobe Express Embed SDK V3 to V4 involves updating initialization code, API calls, and handling deprecated features.
+Migrating from Adobe Express Embed SDK V3 to V4 involves updating initialization code and API calls and handling deprecated features.

-By following this guide, you can ensure a smooth transition and take advantage of the new features and improvements in V4.
+By following this guide, you can ensure a smooth transition and take advantage of V4's new features and improvements.